SpecFlowOSS/SpecFlow/docs/Integrations/Autofac.md

 ```csharp
 PM> Install-Package SpecFlow.Autofac
 ```
-### 2.1.
+### 2. Create static methods somewhere in the SpecFlow project

   Plugin supports both registration of dependencies globally and per scenario:

-  ##### 2.2 Optionally configure dependencies that need to be shared globally for all scenarios:
+  ##### 2.1 Optionally configure dependencies that need to be shared globally for all scenarios:

   Create a static method somewhere in the SpecFlow project to register scenario dependencies:
   (Recommended to put it into the `Support` folder) that returns `void` and has one parameter of Autofac `ContainerBuilder`, tag it with the `[GlobalDependencies]` attribute.